SECNAV Del Toro Meets with Leaders in Sweden, Finland, and Ireland

-Secretary of the Navy (SECNAV) Carlos Del Toro visited Finnish Navy Ship Haneemmaa with the Chief of the Finnish Navy, RADM Jori Harju, Aug.
-24. ecretary of the Navy (SECNAV) Carlos Del Toro visited Sweden, Finland, and Ireland to meet with partner and ally navies, government and military leaders, and Sailors and Marines, Aug.
+Secretary Carlos Del Toro poses with U.S. Ambassador to Ireland Claire D. Cronin, and Adm.
+Stuart B. Munsch, Commander of U.S. Naval Forces Europe and Africa, in Ireland, Aug.
+25. Del Toro visited Sweden, Finland, and Ireland to meet with partner and ally navies, government and military leaders, and Sailors and Marines, Aug.
 20-27.

 |Date Taken: